diku-dk/futhark-book/practical-matters.rst

 Compiled Futhark executables support an ``-r N`` option that asks the program to perform ``N`` runs internally, and report runtime for each.
-Additionally, a non-measured warmup run is performed initially.
+Additionally, a non-measured warm-up run is performed initially.
 We can use it like this:

 .. code-block:: none